 Katie looked tired all of a sudden.
 She said something Francie didn’t understand at the time.
 She said, “You found the catch in it.” (page 218)

 Francie loves her father, despite his failures, and when she writes stories for a class in school, she includes what she finds beautiful about her father; “She tried to show that, in spite of his shortcoming, he had been a good father and a kindly man” (page 321).
-But when her teacher read them, Francie was scolded because “Poverty, starvation and drunkenness are ugly subjects to choose.” (page 321).
+But when her teacher read them, Francie was scolded because “Poverty, starvation, and drunkenness are ugly subjects to choose.” (page 321).

 Francie knew her stories were more real than anything her teacher could imagine, and yet the teacher could not understand.

-(Hightlight for spoiler) In the end, when it becomes apparent that their youngest sibling may not to endure such painful poverty, Francie and her brother feel sorry for her.
+*spoiler* At the end, when it becomes apparent that their youngest sibling may not to endure such painful poverty, Francie and her brother feel sorry for her.
 They were glad for their lives and found beauty in them.
 (However, they don’t want their sister to suffer.)

 The Education of Francie